shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

 ### 4.4 Parameter Update

-After the back propagation, the last step is to update the parameters by the gradients we just compute
+After back propagation, the last step is to update the parameters by the gradients we just computed
 ```hlsl
 public struct Optimzer
 {